DiFarGon/fruit-farm/README.md

     $ pip install -r requirements.txt

 4. Run project
+    In the terminal:

     $ python fruit-farm.py --grid_shape 10 --n_agents 4 --n_apples 20 --disaster_probability 0.0 --growth_rate 1

+   Or with the exe located in scene1/scene1-fruitfarm.exe which contains an example of scene 1 but with 5 episodes per agent type.